ELC/elc.github.io-content/blog/haskell-pattern-python.md

 Lang: en
 level: Begginer

 I started to learn a bit of Haskell and one of its features amazed me: Pattern Matching.
 Then, unexpectably, I notice Python 3 have them too but with a different name: Extended Tuple Unpacking.
 Okay, it's not exactly the same but you can get quite similar functionalities if you master it.
-This post is inspired by this [question](https://stackoverflow.com/questions/6967632/unpacking-extended-unpacking-and-nested-extended-unpacking)
+This post is inspired by this [question](https://stackoverflow.com/questions/6967632/unpacking-extended-unpacking-and-nested-extended-unpacking){: target="_blank"}

 <!-- PELICAN_END_SUMMARY -->

 # Pattern what?

-Pattern matching is a feature of Haskell that allows us to think in terms of [wholemeal programming](https://stackoverflow.com/a/6957292/7690767), this means that we forget about the specific details of what we are working with.
+Pattern matching is a feature of Haskell that allows us to think in terms of [wholemeal programming](https://stackoverflow.com/a/6957292/7690767){: target="_blank"}, this means that we forget about the specific details of what we are working with.
 For example: Think in terms of first and last element instead of index 0 and index -1.
 This way of thinking has a very strong link with another common functional pattern: Recursive Functions

 # Is this a Python or a Haskell thing?

 Haskell is much older than Python and there are other languages that implements it besides Haskell so we can't say it's from either.
-But it turned out to be something that useful that it was incorporated into Python in the [PEP 3132](https://www.python.org/dev/peps/pep-3132/#id3) (In case you don't know, PEPs are the python enhancenment proposals, where all new features are asked and discussed).
+But it turned out to be something that useful that it was incorporated into Python in the [PEP 3132](https://www.python.org/dev/peps/pep-3132/#id3){: target="_blank"} (In case you don't know, PEPs are the python enhancenment proposals, where all new features are asked and discussed).

 # How does it look like?